How to Install Rust on Linux Mint 22 and 21

 If you want Cargo to show the compile steps as well, run the same command without --quiet.
 Use cargo run --release when you want an optimized build instead of the default developer profile.

+The component commands in this section apply to rustup installs.
 The default rustup profile already installs Cargo, Clippy, rustc, and rustfmt.
-Add rust-analyzer if you want autocomplete, inline diagnostics, and jump-to-definition support in editors such as install VS Code on Linux Mint.
+Add rust-analyzer if you want autocomplete, inline diagnostics, and jump-to-definition support in editors such as VS Code; if you still need that editor, install VS Code on Linux Mint before configuring the Rust extension.

 rustup component add rust-analyzer